 Urban Response to Climate Change

 While visiting the Solutions pages will give a general idea of mitigation, the effects described have appropriate adaptation strategies.
 No matter what, worldwide mitigation strategies including renewable energy, electric cars, and energy efficiency are still necessary.

 Urban cities need targeted coordination that addresses the vulnerability of urban systems.
 This may include government agencies and public or private corporations that help improve climate resilience.

 Cities also have to look forward, including investment planning.
 New buildings being constructed and designed must be energy efficient, including insulated walls and reflective roofs.
-Green infrastructure is key future planning.
+Green infrastructure is key to future planning.
 Green roofs are critical because they absorb excess heat and precipitation, making it easier to deal with hotter summers.
-It also insulates the building in the winter, so it is more energy efficient.
+It also insulates the building in the winter, so it is more energy-efficient.

 Ocean Circulation and Climate Change

 The Atlantic Ocean Meridional Overturning Circulation (AMOC) moves warm, salty water from the lower latitudes to the poles of the Earth through the Atlantic Ocean.
 In the northern Atlantic Ocean, the water cools and sinks, then travels southward as deep water.
-As the atmosphere warms, the waters AMOC carry north will radiate less heat and the freshwater from melting ice sheets will dilute the water.
-Both of these factors would weaken the entire AMOC, affecting poleward heat transport, regional climate, sea level rise along the East Coast of the United States, and the overall response of the Earth’s climate system to human-induced change.
+As the atmosphere warms, the waters AMOC carries north will radiate less heat, and the freshwater from melting ice sheets will dilute the water.
+Both of these factors would weaken the entire AMOC, affecting poleward heat transport, regional climate, sea-level rise along the East Coast of the United States, and the overall response of the Earth’s climate system to human-induced change.